Ducky One X Wireless

 How is the battery life?

-Battery life is a common weakness.
-Multiple reviewers reported roughly 10 to 15 hours with RGB on, which is enough for sessions but not impressive for multi-day wireless use.
+Battery life was a common weakness.
+Multiple reviewers reported roughly 10 to 15 hours with RGB enabled and said the wireless benefit did not fully live up to the promise.

-Yes, but with a major caveat: reviewers note the board uses proprietary Ducky inductive switches, so replacement and experimentation options are limited.
+Yes, but reviewers stressed that the board uses proprietary Ducky inductive switches, so replacement and upgrade options are much narrower than standard mechanical or Hall-effect ecosystems.

 Consider This Instead